gbhgit/CoAP-Server/README.md

 # CoAP-Server
 CoAP-Server using python
-Constrained Application Protocol (CoAP), Server to connect users to server db.
+Constrained Application Protocol (CoAP), to connect users to db.

 ### Requirements